ruby-on-wheels/ruby-on-wheels.github.io/_posts/2020-09-15-watching-the-northern-sky.md

 ![Mountains covered in snow](/assets/images/IMG_9752.jpg)

-Chances to see the lights seemed quite low, so we decided to give up and started driving toward the southeast where the weather was supposed to be better.
+Chances to see the lights seemed quite low, so we decided to give up and started driving toward the southeast where the weather was supposed to be much better.

 ![Leaving Abisko](/assets/images/IMG_9736.jpg)

 Although we weren't able to see the northern lights again, we really enjoyed our stay around lake Torneträsk.
 We definitely wanted to came back again in the future.
-We were looking forward to soak up some sun at the northern part of the [Gulf of Bothnia](https://www.google.com/maps/place/Gulf+of+Bothnia/). :sunny:
+Nevertheless, we were looking forward to soak up some sun at the northern part of the [Gulf of Bothnia](https://www.google.com/maps/place/Gulf+of+Bothnia/). :sunny: